 There’s a lot to unpack with this one.
 To really get a feel and ear for this pedal, you’ll have to try it out for yourself.
 That being said, let’s go over the details, starting with the I/O.

 The Tech21 SansAmp Bass Driver DI has a normal 1/4-inch input and output.
 It also has a 3-pin XLR direct output (and can even be powered via phantom power).
 Additionally, it has a 1/4-inch parallel output to pass the signal through unaffected.

 The pedal offers a 3-way EQ with ±12 dB of gain per band and adjustable mid and bass frequencies.
-An addition presence control will help to bring out the harmonic content in the high-end without overly affecting the EQ.
+An additional presence control will help bring out the harmonic content in the high-end without overly affecting the EQ.

-The Blend knob blends the direct signal with the affected signal.
+The Blend knob blends the direct signal with the effected signal.
 In most cases, keep this set to 100%.